DanielTYH13/1a-Obsidian/MATH117/L17/Using LHR on other indeterminate forms.md

 - If we encounter other forms of indeterminate form, we must manipulate the equation without changing it in order to obtain the forms $\frac{0}{0}$ or $\pm \frac{\infty}{\infty}$
 	-

+- In order to solve with other indet, bring it to the inf / inf or 0 / 0, then apply lhr.
+	- #TODO add methods

 *Examples (Excluding inline examples)*
 ___